brucedkyle/architectures/docs/sustainability/supplychain.md

 **Inventory visibility**.
 This processes inventory supply and demand activity to provide accurate and real-time global visibility across selling channels.
 For this solution, IBM offers [Sterling Inventory Visibility](https://www.ibm.com/products/inventory-visibility), which is included with IBM Sterling Intelligent Promising.

 **Planning and analytics**.
 Businesses need to evolve their planning and analysis strategies to include continuous, integrated planning.
 This means creating a single source of truth to streamline planning, manage performance and build alignment across the enterprise.

-IBM offers:
+In this category IBM offers:

 - [IBM Planning Analytics with Watson](https://www.ibm.com/products/planning-analytics) to streamline and integrate financial and operational planning across the enterprise.
 - [IBM Maximo MRO Inventory Optimization](https://www.ibm.com/products/mro-inventory-optimization) to help you optimize your maintenance, repair and operations (MRO) inventory by providing an accurate, detailed picture of performance.